-Methods are the primary components of a Jeroo program.
-Every Jeroo program must have exactly one main method, and it may contain any number of programmer-defined Jeroo methods.
+Every Jeroo program must have exactly one main section, and it may contain any number of programmer-defined Jeroo methods.
 Programmer-defined Jeroo methods are discussed in chapter 5.

-The main method describes how to use one or more Jeroos to solve a specific problem.
-The form of the main method is shown in figure 4.1.
-Everything that appears between the braces should be indented 2 or 3 spaces.
+The main section describes how to use one or more Jeroos to solve a specific problem.
+The form of the main section is shown in figure 4.1.
+Comments should be inserted to provide additional information.